eknoorpreet/pdf-take-home-navbar/design-system-guide.md

 - You can place the logo to either side of the brand name.
 - Easily extendable with new props for colors.
 - Supports external styling via CSS modules.
 - You can add a custom click handler for the links.
+This functionality can be used to render dropdowns.
+- Local storage is being used to persist the theme selected by the user.

 ### Future Enhancements

 - Adding animations for smoother transitions
 - More color schemes
 - Handling large menus efficiently with virtualization (discussed below)
-- Persisting selected theme using `localStorage`

 # 2. Scalability & Maintainability